AnkitBhati1/AnkitBhati1/README.md

 - 👋 Hi, I’m @AnkitBhati1
-- 👀 I’m interested in Backend
+- 👀 I’m interested in Backend, AI/ML
-- 🌱 I’m currently learning Djnago rest apis
+- 🌱 I’m currently learning Django rest apis
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...